-- Muscling visible in forearm, hindquarters and inside rear legs.. - A strong wide, and level back with a sturdy wide rump and loin. - Animals with broader back and rump regions are better traits.
-Broad back and rib cages indicate that the goat has better feed intake capacity.
-Whereas broad rump region indicates better breeding characters. - Meat goats should be above average in overall length of body and general size. - From the front, dairy does and bucks should be wide and smooth with well-spaced front legs and a broad, deep chest floor.
+- Muscling visible in forearm, hindquarter and inside rear legs. - A strong, wide and level back with a sturdy wide rump and loin - Meat goats should be above average in overall length of body and general size - From the front dairy does and bucks should be wide and smooth with wellspaced front legs and a broad, deep chest floor. - Strong legs and sturdy feet are essential. - Rear legs should be straight and set wide apart. - Pasterns will ideally be strong.